 Speaking of rooms…Universal’s Endless Summer Resort – Surfside Inn and Suites must have had a focus group of vacation-weary parents to survey because they thought of everything.
 We stayed in a beautiful, spacious 2-room suite (one bedroom has a door) with a kitchenette and it was ideal for a family of four…or more to enjoy!
 Dockside was very much styled the same and we loved the consistency across both properties.

-Plus, it is brand spankin’ new.
+Plus, it feels brand spankin’ new.
 All of the design elements, mattresses, fixtures, you name it are fresh as a daisy!
 Here are a few more photos of our suite.

 We took advantage of everything.
 That refrigerator certainly came in handy for our leftover pizza, ha ha!